Basophilia: Diagnosis

 Basophilia can be detected through a complete blood count (CBC).
 The root cause of basophilia can be determined through a bone marrow biopsy, genetic testing to look for genetic mutations, or ultrasound to determine enlargement of the spleen.
-A bone marrow aspirate may be utilized to confirm an increase in basophils or significantly high numbers of precursors to the granulocytes.
+A bone marrow aspirate may be used to confirm an increase in basophils or significantly high numbers of precursors to the granulocytes.
 Since basophilia is present in a vast range of clinical conditions, depending on a variety of underlying causes, supplemental signs and symptoms must be investigated for a diagnosis.
 If splenomegaly is detected, a myeloproliferative syndrome may be suspected.
 Intrinsically related symptoms such as fever, malaise, pruritus (itching) due to the release of histamine, fatigue, and right upper quadrant pain may be present in the afflicted patient.
 With some conditions, such as polycythemia vera, erythromelalgia, or burning of the palms and soles, coupled with thrombocytosis is common.
 This severe symptomatology may require urgent attention.
 If basophilia and the aforementioned symptoms are present with concurrent eosinophilia greater than 1500 cells/μL, hypereosinophilic syndrome may be considered.
 In cases of underlying allergic reactions or adverse sensitivity, skin rashes may be present.

-After symptomatic evaluation, a peripheral blood smear is examined in order to determine cell counts.In cases of a supposed myeloid neoplasm, a bone marrow biopsy will be performed utilizing cytogenetic analysis.
-This type of testing utilizes the karyotypes of chromosomes for each type of leukocyte and looks for a significant abnormality in any of the conventional karyotypes which could support the diagnosis of a neoplastic process.
+After symptomatic evaluation, a peripheral blood smear is examined to determine cell counts.In cases of a supposed myeloid neoplasm, a bone marrow biopsy will be performed using cytogenetic analysis.
+This type of testing uses the karyotypes of chromosomes for each type of leukocyte and looks for a significant abnormality in any of the conventional karyotypes which could support the diagnosis of a neoplastic process.
 Basophilia on its own does not cause much complication other than those related to the primary causative condition.
 However, basophils can degranulate causing tissue damage, but this can be avoided with early detection and intervention.

 Treatment

 Basophilia, as it is primarily a secondary condition, is treated by addressing the causative disease or disorder.
 The underlying condition will determine what treatment is appropriate.
 Specifically in cases of allergic reactions or associated with chronic inflammation, treating the underlying cause is critical to avoid further, potentially irreparable damage to the body's organ systems.
-Common treatments to allergic reactions include cessation of utilization of the offending agent, and the administration of antihistamines.
-Infection-related basophilia can be remedied by utilizing antibiotics to treat the underlying causative infection, whereas neoplasm related basophilia may have a more complicated clinical course including chemotherapy and periodic phlebotomy.
+Common treatments to allergic reactions include cessation of use of the offending agent, and the administration of antihistamines.
+Infection-related basophilia can be remedied by using antibiotics to treat the underlying causative infection, whereas neoplasm related basophilia may have a more complicated clinical course including chemotherapy and periodic phlebotomy.